Home

 Through the manual troubleshooting guide & a swap of regulators

-with Sharon's bike to confirm things, it was diagnosed shortly after we
+with Sharon's bike to confirm things, it was diagnosed shortly after

-bike is now fixed.
+the bike is now fixed.